Exotic critical states as fractional Fermi seas in the one-dimensional Bose gas

 \para{Introduction.} Low-temperature quantum matter manifests emergent universality deeply connected with the statistics and symmetries of its microscopic constituents, captured by effective quantum field theories~\cite{fradkin2013field}.
 Particularly important are critical, or gapless, field theories, featuring long-range correlations and possibly conformal invariance~\cite{francesco2012conformal}.
 A prominent example is the celebrated Tomonaga-Luttinger liquid (TLL)~\cite{Haldane1981,Cazalilla2004}, which describes the low-energy properties of a wealth of one dimensional quantum models.
 The TLL is associated with Fermi seas and low-energy excitations around the Fermi momentum $p_F$, resulting in correlation functions with power-law decay~\cite{Cazalilla2004} and Friedel oscillations (FO)~\cite{Cazalilla2004,Friedel1952} with natural wavelength $\hbar/p_F$.
 While Fermi seas generally arise in fermionic systems, in one dimension quantum statistics and interactions are deeply intertwined.
 Hence, Fermi seas and TLL behavior may also emerge for interacting bosons at low-temperatures~\cite{vonDelft1998}.

 A natural question is whether a generalization of Fermi seas is conceivable, still manifesting critical properties.
 A possible pathway follows Haldane's proposal~\cite{Haldane1991,Wu2001} on generalized exclusion statistics (GES): Pauli exclusion principle is extended to allow at most $1/\alpha$ particles in the same state, interpolating between fermions ($\alpha=1$) and bosons ($\alpha=0$).
 GES describes anyonic systems~\cite{Batchelor2006}, as well as bosons with tunable interactions~\cite{bernard1994,Batchelor2007}, bridging the non-interacting and hard-core (fermionized) regimes.
 Extending this idea, one can also ``hyperfermionize" the system with occupancy $1/\alpha<1$: we refer to these states where only one state every $\alpha$ is occupied as ``fractional Fermi seas" (FFS).
-FFS realized as the ground state of GES are also described by TLL theory~\cite{Wu2001}.
+FFS realized as the ground state of a system following GES are also described by TLL theory~\cite{Wu2001}.

-In this Letter, in joint submission with the experimental realization~\cite{ExpHolo}, we use interaction cycles~\cite{Yonezawa2013,Marciniak2025,Kao2021} in the integrable Lieb-Liniger (LL) model~\cite{Lieb1963} to realize FFS, and show that their correlation functions bear signatures of criticality beyond the conventional TLL.
+In this Letter, we use interaction cycles~\cite{Yonezawa2013,Marciniak2025,Kao2021} in the integrable Lieb-Liniger (LL) model~\cite{Lieb1963} to realize FFS, and show that their correlation functions bear signatures of criticality beyond the conventional TLL.
+The experimental realization is presented in Ref.~\cite{ExpHolo}.
 The LL model describes one-dimensional bosons with contact interactions with coupling $\g$~\cite{Olshanii1998}.
 We consider nonequilibrium protocols where $\g$ is slowly and cyclically changed in time as depicted in Fig.~\ref{Fig_1}(a).
-Starting the protocol from weakly-repulsive values of $\g$, the coupling is ramped to strongly repulsive values, then quenched through the Tonks-Girardeau (TG) -- super Tonks-Girardeau (sTG) transition~\cite{Astrakharchik2005,Batchelor2005,Haller2009} to infinite attraction, and ultimately brought back to the non-interacting point $\g=0$.
+Starting the protocol from weakly-repulsive values of $\g$, the coupling is ramped to strongly repulsive values, then quenched through the Tonks-Girardeau (TG) -- super Tonks-Girardeau (sTG) transition~\cite{Astrakharchik2005,Batchelor2005,Haller2009,Chen2010} to infinite attraction, and ultimately brought back to the non-interacting point $\g=0$.
 The cycle is repeated $\wind$ times.